abhinav4848/Obsidian-Medicine/restrictive lung diseases.md

 Reduced TLC, FEV1, FVC
 But FEV1:FVC stay same or increases

-In ILD, Fibrosis in the lung leads to pulmonary HTN which leads to RVH -> cor pulmonale.
+In ILD, Fibrosis in the lung leads to pulmonary HTN which leads to RVH -> [[cor pulmonale]].